K3malD3g3r/successful-spruce/src/pages/index.md

       keyName: property
     - name: 'twitter:card'
       value: summary
-    - name: 'twitter:description'
-      value: >-
-        We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
   description: >-
     Digital Advertising Analyst with diverse experience optimizing localized search campaigns with measurable results.